House Logosv2

 • Phoenix

-Every pupil and member of staff is placed in one of the Houses when they join school.
-Where possible, siblings are in the same House to foster a sense of family loyalty – and less tension on Sports Day!
-By being a member of the House family, pupils and staff are encouraged to show team spirit.
+Every pupil and member of staff is allocated to a House when they join the school.
+Where possible, siblings are placed in the same House to encourage a sense of family loyalty – and to reduce any friendly rivalry on Sports Day!
+Being part of a House family helps pupils and staff to develop team spirit, pride and a strong sense of belonging.

 • Engage in a diverse range of activities

-There are many House events throughout the year from all areas and across all phases of CFS.
-This blend ensures that everyone has the opportunity to represent their House in something that they enjoy or are good at.
-For example, House events include sporting activities, art competitions, cookery contests and various other activities such as gardening, playground games and events designed and organised by our pupils.
-Staff lead by example and take part in exactly the same events as the pupils.
+A wide range of House events take place throughout the year across all phases of CFS.
+This ensures that every pupil has the opportunity to represent their House in activities they enjoy or excel in.
+Events include sports competitions, art challenges, cookery contests, gardening, playground games, and activities designed and led by pupils themselves.
+Staff lead by example and participate alongside pupils in these events.

-All pupils have the opportunity to earn House points for their House; House Points are at the heart of our all through reward system.
-Points are awarded for things such as good work, contribution to lessons, community spirit and participation in House competitions.
-Pupils can also gain valuable House points every week for doing the right thing or going the extra mile.
+All pupils can earn House points, which form a key part of our wholeschool reward system.
+Points are awarded for achievements such as good work, positive contributions in lessons, showing community spirit and taking part in House competitions.
+Pupils can also gain House points each week for demonstrating positive behaviour or going the extra mile.

-At the end of the academic year all House points are added up and one House wins the overall cup.
+At the end of the academic year, House points are totalled, and one House is awarded the overall House Cup.